wowfrank/wowfrank.github.io/_posts/2023-04-03-design-patterns-in-python.md

 - **Creational patterns** provide object creation mechanisms that increase flexibility and reuse of existing code.

     These design patterns are all about class instantiation.
 This pattern can be further divided into class-creation patterns and object-creational patterns.
 While class-creation patterns use inheritance effectively in the instantiation process, object-creation patterns use delegation effectively to get the job done.

-  - Abstract Factory
-  Creates an instance of several families of classes
+  - Abstract Factory: Creates an instance of several families of classes
     - Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
     - A hierarchy that encapsulates: many possible "platforms", and the construction of a suite of "products".
     - The new operator considered harmful
-  - Builder
-  Separates object construction from its representation
+  - Builder: Separates object construction from its representation
     - Separate the construction of a complex object from its representation so that the same construction process can create different representations.
     - Parse a complex representation, create one of several targets.
-  - Factory Method
-  Creates an instance of several derived classes
+  - Factory Method: Creates an instance of several derived classes
-  - Object Pool
-  Avoid expensive acquisition and release of resources by recycling objects that are no longer in use
+  - Object Pool: Avoid expensive acquisition and release of resources by recycling objects that are no longer in use
-  - Prototype
-  A fully initialized instance to be copied or cloned
+  - Prototype: A fully initialized instance to be copied or cloned
-  - Singleton
-  A class of which only a single instance can exist
+  - Singleton: A class of which only a single instance can exist

 - **Structural patterns** explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.